davidbrownell/DavidBrownell_GitHubConfigurationValidator/README.md

 # GitHubConfigurationValidator

+==Note that this repository has been deprecated in favor of [gt-sse-center/RepoAuditor](https://github.com/gt-sse-center/RepoAuditor).
+Please use that repository instead of this one.==

 Command line tool that validates configuration settings for one or more GitHub repositories.
 Validation plugins can be used to customize the rules enforced by the tool.

 ## Features